 Every enterprise company has an intranet.
-But as the digital workplace evolves, traditional intranet software is often seen as a means for enhancing internal communications and employee engagement.
-This can be a mistake, as many available options fail to fulfill expectations.
-Here are six ways to make sure your employee intranet can fulfill the essential requirements of today’s mobile employees.
+But as the digital workplace evolves, traditional intranet software is often taking on the job of enhancing internal communications and employee engagement.
+This can be tricky, as many available options fail to fulfill expectations.
+Here are six ways to make sure your modern employee intranet can fulfill the essential requirements of today's mobile employees.

-Less than half of all employees log on to their company’s intranet daily—and they often do so only because it’s their company’s default start page.
-In addition, updating intranets is complicated, which means that just a few people are creating a majority of your content.
-True, this may have changed with the rise of team sites and social networking, but the new approach that claims “everyone can do everything” also comes at a cost.
+Less than half of all employees log on to their company's intranet daily.
+And they often do so only because it's their company's default start page.
+In addition, keeping intranets up to date with new and information isn't easy.
+That often means that just a handful of people are creating a majority of your content.
+True, this may have changed with the rise of team sites and social intranets.
+But the new approach that claims “everyone can do everything” also comes at a cost.
 Hundreds or even thousands of team collaboration sites and project spaces mean less structure, more noise, and less confidential content.

 While this might be an ideal digital workplace vision for passionate knowledge workers, it's a nightmare for the majority of employees who simply need to understand what's going on in their company and what they have to know in order to do their jobs.

 Modern intranets come with more features, but they make less sense for the majority of your target audience.
-Imagine you’re thirsty and somebody offers you a fire hose turned on full blast—that’s the effect that some social collaboration tools have had on internal communications.
+Imagine you're thirsty and somebody offers you a fire hose turned on full blast.
+That's the effect some social collaboration tools have on internal communications.

 Reach needs to be at the center of every successful employee communications channel.
-70% of today’s employees don’t work at a desk, and bridging the gap between the non-desk and desk-bound workforce has become increasingly complicated.
-This is not only true for your offline or non-wired employees but also for your frontline sales or service forces.
-Your colleagues from these fields are important for growing your business and creating happy customers, but it’s nearly impossible to reach them on a channel that doesn’t include their smartphones.
+70% of today's employees don't work at a desk.
+And bridging the gap between the non-desk and desk-bound workforce has become increasingly complicated.
+This is as true for your offline or non-wired employees as it is for your frontline sales or service forces.
+Your colleagues from these fields are important for growing your business and creating happy customers.
+But it's nearly impossible to reach them on a channel that doesn't include their smartphones.

 Taking the Intranet Mobile